Ex-US priest on trial in East Timor on sex abuse charges - WTMJ

 The trial was initially scheduled to start on Monday, but judges asked for a one-day delay so they could revise documents.

-Daschbach, who also secured American funding, is wanted in the U.S. for three counts of wire fraud.
+Daschbach, who also secured American funding, is wanted in the U.S. on three counts of wire fraud.
 An Interpol Red Notice has been issued for his arrest.

+After prosecutors read out the charges against Daschbach and the defense responded Tuesday, the panel of judges adjourned the trial until March 22, when witnesses from both sides are to be presented to testify.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.